andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 - Michael noted that using `ORDER BY`, which is commonly used with `LIMIT`, can produce more predictable planner results.
 See this thread: <https://twitter.com/Xof/status/1413542818673577987>

 ## Takeaways
-- Without an explicit ordering, and when using a `LIMIT`, the results of "Rows Removed by Filter" may be surprising.
+- Without an explicit ordering (`ORDER BY`), and when using a `LIMIT`, the results of "Rows Removed by Filter" may be surprising.
 - When `LIMIT 1` is used, PostgreSQL finds the first match and returns.
 The default ordering is likely the insertion order of the rows.
 - When analyzing "Rows Removed by Filter" figures, check whether the plan node had more than one loop.
 In that case, the rows are an average of all loops, rounded to the nearest integer.
-- For performance work, a high *proportion* of rows filtered out indicates an optimization opportunity.
-Adding an index may greatly reduce the need to filter so many rows, cause so much storage access, and speed up your query.
+- For performance work, *a high proportion of rows filtered out* indicates an optimization opportunity.
+Adding an index may greatly reduce the filtering of so many rows, reducing storage access, and speeding up your query.

 Thanks for reading!